 The UW capital projects budget funded the actual structure and floor space.
 However, nearly 100% of the equipment, supplies, communications and audio-visual equipment was funded via a variety of federal (FEMA and U.S. Homeland Security Department) grant sources in 2010.

 Who works in the EOC?

-What happens to the EOC when there is not a disaster?
+What happens in the EOC when there is no disaster?

 The EOC is used five days a week for disaster drills, emergency training, meetings, orientations, seminars and other public information and education events.
 In order for the EOC to be tested on a regular basis, UWEM staff encourages its use and operations on a regular basis to ensure that all systems are fully operational for the “real thing” when disaster strikes.
 Please contact UWEM at 206-897-8000 if you would like to schedule a tour, training or orientation for your group or department.

 We have over 55 phones, six fax machines, 20 UHF/VHF & 800Mhz radios and even a satellite phone!
 However, the best way to contact the EOC (when it is activate) is to call the main EOC Switchboard number at 206-897-8800.

 Are you an EOC responder?
 Do you need access to our online incident system?